 The unlawful disclosure of images is a Class 5 felony under Arizona law.v A Class 5 felony is punishable by a state prison term of two years and six months.

-Note, though, that the crime is charged as a Class 4 felony if a person discloses an image by electronic means.vi “Disclosed by electronic means” means delivery to an e-mail address, mobile device, tablet, or other electronic device and includes disclosure on a website.vii A Class 4 felony is punishable by three years and nine months in state prison.
+Note, though, that the crime is charged as a Class 4 felony if a person discloses an image electronically.vi “Disclosed by electronic means” means delivery to an e-mail address, mobile device, tablet, or other electronic device and includes disclosure on a website.vii A Class 4 felony is punishable by three years and nine months in state prison.

 Further, a prosecutor can charge revenge porn as a Class 1 misdemeanor if a person threatens to disclose an intimate image without ever actually disclosing it.viii A Class 1 misdemeanor is punishable by up to six months in jail.